-PowerChute uses a self-signed SSL Certificate by default that has a 2048-bit RSA public key and uses the SHA-1 Signature Hash Algorithm.
+PowerChute uses a self-signed SSL Certificate by default that has a 2048-bit RSA public key in PowerChute v4.4.1 and 4096-bit RSA public key in v5.0, and uses the SHA-1 Signature Hash Algorithm in PowerChute v4.4.1 and SHA-256 in v5.0.
 The default self-signed cert can be replaced (see Appendix for detailed instructions).

 PowerChute communicates with the Network Management Card using HTTPS for registration and control tasks.
 It receives UDP status updates from the NMC via UDP packets sent to port 3052.
-For more information on how to harden security for PowerChute and the NMC, refer to Security Hardening Guidelines
+For more information on how to harden security for PowerChute and the NMC, refer to Security Hardening Guidelines.

-PowerChute stores configuration information on the local file system using the pcnsconfig.ini file and user credentials using the m11.cfg file.
+PowerChute stores configuration information on the local file system using the pcnsconfig.ini file and user credentials are stored encrypted in the m11.cfg file.
 Administrator access is required on all operating systems to access these files.